p2k/ecoinpool/README.md

 Do this for each block chain or pool database.
 It is also recommended to run a compaction once ebitcoin has downloaded all block headers of a block chain for the first time.

+Compaction can also be triggered by CouchDB itself.
+Read default.ini on how to do this.
+This involves copying some sections to local.ini as it is not recommended to change default.ini directly.

 Logfiles
 --------